-The Brachychiton and Allied Genera Study Group is one of a number of such Groups whose aims are to further knowledge about the cultivation, propagation and conservation of specific Australian plants.
+The Brachychiton and Allied Genera Study Group is one of a number of Study Groups within the Australian Native Plants Society (Australia), whose aims are to further knowledge about the cultivation, propagation and conservation of specific Australian plants.
 The Study Group publishes regular newsletters documenting reports from members into cultivation issues, propagation methods and natural occurrences of different species.

 A number of species of Brachychiton are well known in cultivation.
 The best known is the spectacular Illawarra Flame Tree (B.acerifolius) and others widely grown are the Kurrajong (B.populneus) and the bottle tree (B.rupestris).
 Although mainly concerned with Brachychiton, related genera within the sub-family Sterculioideae of the Malvaceae family are also considered.
 These include Guichenotia, Lasiopetalum, Lysiosepalum, Rulingia and Thomasia.
 Reports from Study Group members have assisted in assessing the suitability of various species for cultivation in a range of climatic zones.